safespring/nextcloud-demo/README.md

 eval `bash openstack.sh`
 ```

 Then enter the terraform directory.
-You can look through the files if you want.
+We need to edit a few variables.
+Open the _nextcloud.auto.tfvars_ file, and edit env_name to something more personal, and replace the IP adresses whith the two adresses assigned to you.

-Run terraform with:
+Then run terraform with:

 ```bash
 terraform init